airl-iisc/IndraEye/docs/README.md

 * Download dataset from the [link](https://bit.ly/indraeye).
 * Website Link: [link](https://sites.google.com/view/indraeye).

+### License
+This repo is released under the CC BY 4.0 license.
+Please see the LICENSE file for more information.

+### Contact
+For inquiries, please contact: manjunathd1@iisc.ac.in, aniruddhss@iisc.ac.in, prajwalg@iisc.ac.in, sumanthudupa@iisc.ac.in, vssuresh@iisc.ac.in

 ## Citation

 If you use our dataset, code, or results in your research, please consider citing our paper: